Powerful nor'easter pounds East Coast, bringing heavy rain, strong winds and wet snow

 Airlines have made their own preparations.
 USA Today reported airlines canceled more than 2,000 flights Friday as the nor’easter pummeled the coast.

-Regional power utilities said they had extra crews on standby to deal with expected outages.
+Amtrak announced Friday afternoon it has suspended all service in the Northeast Corridor as a precaution.

-Meanwhile across the west, a storm moving in from the Pacific will bring heavy rain and snow in the mountains especially among the Sierras and the Great Basin, Dean reported.
+Meanwhile, on the West Coast, a storm moving in from the Pacific will bring heavy rain and snow in the mountains especially among the Sierras and the Great Basin, Dean reported.
 Flooding will be a concern, especially across the burn areas in southern California.

 The Associated Press contributed to this report.